 "Not really.
 Need a CAT scan first, then see the lung doctor."
-He handed me the
+He handed me the referral form.
+"You said your father smokes, right?"

 He nodded.
 Looked from me to Baba and back again.
 "They'll call you within two weeks."